Book Production

 More tactics:

-• Go to Amazon’s search box and type out all the words and phrases that describe your book.
+• Go to Amazon’s search box and type all the words and phrases that describe your book.
 Hit submit and get a list of books similar to yours.
 Go through each book and check their categories to get an idea of how other similar books are categorized.

 • With your list of potential categories, check the bestsellers for each category.
 This gives you an idea of your competition for each category.
 Some authors try to rank higher in niche categories, which is one tactic you can try out.
+See what makes a book a bestseller.

 • See this tutorial for more on category research.